 - Your virtual infrastructure platform (VMware vCenter or standalone ESXi hosts)

-Note: Full-stack monitoring includes all features included in cloud infrastructure monitoring mode (see details below).
+Note: Full-stack monitoring includes all features included in Infrastructure monitoring mode (see details below).

-While full-stack mode provides complete application performance monitoring, code-level visibility, deep process monitoring, and cloud infrastructure monitoring (including PaaS platforms) for use cases where less visibility is required, OneAgent can be configured for cloud infrastructure mode, which provides physical and virtual infrastructure-centric monitoring, along with log monitoring and AIOps.
+While full-stack mode provides complete application performance monitoring, code-level visibility, deep process monitoring, and Infrastructure monitoring (including PaaS platforms) for use cases where less visibility is required, OneAgent can be configured for cloud infrastructure mode, which provides physical and virtual infrastructure-centric monitoring, along with log monitoring and AIOps.

-For cloud infrastructure monitoring mode, host units are consumed with a factor of
+For Infrastructure monitoring mode, host units are consumed with a factor of

 0.3.
 To compare monitoring consumption calculations (full stack vs. cloud infrastructure), see Monitoring consumption calculation.

-To enable cloud infrastructure monitoring mode during OneAgent installation, use the
+To enable Infrastructure monitoring mode during OneAgent installation, use the

 INFRA_ONLY=1 parameter.
 For more information, see the OneAgent installation help specific to your environment.

-To enable cloud infrastructure monitoring mode after OneAgent has been installed, go to any host overview page, click Edit, and select Monitoring mode.
+To enable Infrastructure monitoring mode after OneAgent has been installed, go to any host overview page, click Edit, and select Monitoring mode.
 Set the Full-stack monitoring enabled toggle to the off position.
-Note that you can see this page only if you've purchased a cloud infrastructure monitoring license.
+Note that you can see this page only if you've purchased a Infrastructure monitoring license.

 Alternatively, you can use the